Getting Around Krabi

 There are direct flights to Krabi from Bangkok, Ko Samui, Kuala Lumpur and Singapore.

-to Phuket then make your way to Krabi by road or catch a ferry to Ko Phi
+Alternatively, you may be able to pick up cheap flights to Phuket, then make your way to Krabi by road or, even better, catch a ferry to Ko Phi Phi, where you can enjoy a day or two before heading on to Krabi.

-All Buses arrive and depart in Krabi Town, the Government buses go to the bus terminal in Talaat Kao and private tour buses arrive at the Andaman Wave Master station in the centre of town.
+All Buses arrive and depart in Krabi Town.
+The government buses go to the bus terminal in Talaat Kao, and private tour buses arrive at the Andaman Wave Master station in the centre of town.

-For onward travel to the beach areas in Krabi it is easy to catch a local bus or taxi from either of these stops.
+For onward travel to the beach areas in Krabi, it is easy to catch a local bus or taxi from either of these stops.

 If you enjoyed this article and found it helpful for your travels in Phuket, let us know by following us on Facebook.